kennylindholm/monitoring/ansible/roles/README.md

     - promtail
 ```

-### Using the Meta Role
+### Using Multiple Roles

-For a complete stack deployment, use the meta role:
+For a complete stack deployment, use multiple roles:

 ```yaml
 ---